albar965/albar965.github.io/index.md

 Navconnect**](littlenavconnect.html) is a
 small free open source application that acts as an agent connecting *Little Navmap* with a flight simulator.
-This allows to use *Little Navmap* on Linux or macOS and saves the the pain of setting up remote SimConnect links for FSX or Prepar3D.
+This allows to use *Little Navmap* on Linux or Apple macOS and saves the the pain of setting up remote SimConnect links for FSX or Prepar3D.

 **Supported Flight Simulators:** All FSX versions from SP2 up, Flight Simulator - Steam Edition, Prepar3D v2, v3, v4 and X-Plane 11.